getodk/docs/odk1-src/form-widgets.rst

 .. note::

-  This appearance can be combined with the the :ref:`thousands-sep <thousands-sep>` appearance.
+  This appearance can be combined with the :ref:`thousands-sep <thousands-sep>` appearance.

 .. _external-app-widget: